Equivalence criteria for the two-term functional equations for Herglotz-Zagier functions: Modular relations: The Mordell--Tornheim zeta perspective

-In this section, to make the study more comprehensive, we also derive the two-term identities of Ramanujan and Guinand as mentioned in the introduction.
-We then explain the underlying Mordell-Tornheim perspective and list the observations in Table \ref{table}.
+In this section, we consider the class $F_{0,b}$ to make this study comprehensive.
+We alternatively derive the two-term identities of Ramanujan and Guinand as mentioned in the introduction.
+We then explain the underlying Mordell--Tornheim perspective and list the observations in Table \ref{table2}.